A/Prof Zoe McKeough

-Zoe is a Senior Lecturer at the University of Sydney in the Discipline of Physiotherapy, Faculty of Health Sciences.
+Zoe is an Associate Professor at the University of Sydney in the Discipline of Physiotherapy, Faculty of Health Sciences.
 Prior to this she worked in the Departments of Respiratory Medicine and Physiotherapy at Royal Prince Alfred Hospital.

-Zoe has 44 papers published in peer-reviewed international journals, 1 book chapter and 77 peer-reviewed abstracts.
+Zoe has 71 papers published in peer-reviewed international journals, 1 book chapter and 111 peer-reviewed abstracts.
 She reviews manuscripts for over 10 different international respiratory and physiotherapy journals.
-Zoe has received over $1.9M of research funding since 2009, including two large national NHMRC project grants on exercise training in chronic obstructive pulmonary disease.
+Zoe has received over $2.8M of research funding, including two large national NHMRC project grants on exercise training in chronic obstructive pulmonary disease.

-Zoe has supervised five PhD students to completion of research in chronic lung disease and is presently supervising three further students.
+Zoe has supervised six PhD students to completion of research in chronic lung disease and is presently supervising three further students.

 Zoe regularly collaborates with other community organisations to improve the care of people with chronic lung disease such as Lung Foundation Australia, the Australian Physiotherapy Association, and the Agency for Clinical Innovation.